 Review summary: Fujifilm X-Pro2 vs Nikon D610

-So how do things add up?
-Is the Fujifilm X-Pro2 better than the Nikon D610 or vice versa?
+So what conclusions can be drawn?
+Which of the two cameras – the Fujifilm X-Pro2 or the Nikon D610 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.